vrld/HC/docs/MainModule.rst

     end

-.. attribute:: HC.hash
+.. function:: HC.hash()

+   :returns: :class:`SpatialHash`.

-Reference to the :class:`SpatialHash` instance.
+Get a reference to the :class:`SpatialHash` instance.